pqlx/phook/README.md

 `phook` attempts to provide an easy-to-use ptrace-backed function hooking solution for x86_64 linux.

+You probably shouldn't use this.
+Use [frida](https://frida.re) instead, as it is a thousand times more mature than this.
+I wrote phook as an experiment to see how easy binary instrumentation would be with ptrace.
 ## Function hooking

 Function hooking is the act of intercepting function calls and running alternative code instead of or before the existing function.